 Fish Creek Campground

-While still conveniently located about 2 miles from Apgar Village, this campground also offers lake views {some sites in Loops C and D} and showers {Loop A}!
+While still conveniently located about 2 miles from Apgar Village, the Fish Creek Campground also offers lake views (some sites in Loops C and D) and showers (Loop A)!

 Open Season: End of May – Early September.